 According to several sources, such as Sir Thomas Malory, Queen Guenevere came to a nunnery in Amesbury (Amesbury Abbey) when she heard of King Arthur’s death.
 The chronicles suggest that it was named after Ambrosius, though Layamon says that its founder was Ambrius.

+Amesbury Abbey was founded in the tenth century, during the Anglo-Saxon period.
+It was possibly a Benedictine nunnery.
 In AD 979 the abbey was succeeded by a nunnery that eventually became one of the richest in England, achieving fame as the retreat of Mary, daughter of King Edward I, and her grandmother, Queen Eleanor, King Henry III’s widow.

-Avon – A county | The Legend of King Arthur
+Avon | The Legend of King Arthur

 Historia Regum Britanniae | Geoffrey of Monmouth, c.
 1138